Table of Contents

 Marble typically costs around $50 to $150 per square foot installed.
 The price also depends on other factors, including the type of marble you buy.
 Rarer forms of marble will cost more.

 If you are looking for a better idea of the cost of either quartz or marble, you should get an estimate.
+If you are looking for the more affordable option, marble will be a better choice for you.

 Because quartz is engineered, it is non-porous.
 This can be very helpful when used in high traffic areas, such as in the kitchen.
 A key difference in terms of maintenance between quartz and marble is that your quartz countertop will not need to be sealed.
 To clean the surface, all you will need is soap and water.